timofei-iatsenko/keycloakify-emails/README.md

 Use the `GetTemplate` and `GetSubject` types for parameter details and return types.

-TODO: Check full example with `jsx-email`.
+Check full example in the `./example` folder in this repo.

 ### Creating an i18n.ts file